-This is not a do it yourself project that I would recommend anyone taking on unless you are knowledgeable on wall structure within the home.
+This is not a do it yourself project that I would recommend anyone taking on unless you are knowledgeable on load bearing wall structures within a modular home.
 There are many factors that go into removing the wall, and then being sure that the correct structure is in place to support the home.

-Now that the wall is gone, our space is much more open.
-We had already put down hardwood floors and will need to do some repair.
-That repairs will be to fix the section of missing boards.
-To see how we put our hardwood floors in read the post, Installing Hardwood Floors in a Mobile Home.
-To see how we achieved the rustic look on hardwoods read, Rustic Black Painted Hardwood Floors.
+Now that the wall is gone, the living space is more open.
+We already installed hardwood floors and will need to do some repair.
+Those repairs will be to fix the section of missing boards.

 Thank you so much for taking the time to stop by and see the newest updates here at Rocky Hedge Farm.
 Please take a moment to subscribe to the newsletter so that you stay up to date on all the latest news!